mattmc3/string.zsh/README.md

 %
 ```

-Fish handles changing case with the [string-lower] and [string-upper] commands.
+Fish handles changing case with the [string lower][string-lower] and [string upper][string-upper] commands.
 If you like how Fish does things, you can also easily accomplish the same functionality in Zsh with these simple functions:

 ```zsh
 #string.zsh